Frequently asked questions about Anton

 Should you see droplets (or other signs of dampness) on or around the appliance, this is condensed water from the humidifier.
 This means that the air can no longer absorb the moisture from the humidifier.
 Please lower the humidification output so that droplets are no longer visible.
 The condensation can further be minimised around the appliance by avoiding to position Anton directly on the floor but rather in an elevated position.

-To thoroughly clean it, remove the water tank, the mist outlet, the mist chamber and the silver cube.
+To thoroughly clean it, remove the water tank, the mist outlet, the mist chamber and the Water Cube.
 Now you can clean the ultrasonic membrane with a common household decalcifier diluted with water.
 Please make sure that the water level on the inside of the device is not higher than 10 mm.
 If the water level exceeds 10 mm, the electronics may be damaged.

 If you are not able to remove all deposits, use a cleaning brush to clean the ultrasonic membrane.
 Please do not attempt to scratch the membrane clean with a hard item.
 In the case of tough limescale, we recommend cleaning the device several times in a row.
 After decalcifying, thoroughly rinse out the bottom part of the device and dry it.
 The following video shows the correct cleaning of Anton.